Dee-Des/love-gaming/README.md

 ### Key Objectives

-- A positive and appropriate user experience for autistic children and families utilising effective navigation and layout
+- A positive and appropriate user experience for Pokemon Sprite fans
-- Clear and concise presentation of content with easy to navigate options for additional information
+- Clear and concise presentation of content
 - Responsive design that adheres to all necessary standards and accessibility requirements
-- Effective use of color and imagery ensuring consideration for the well-being of the end user
+- Effective use of bright colors and Pokemon imagery ensuring the game reflects Pokemon imagery
 - Inclusion of user-initiated actions providing immediate feedback

 ## UX Design